Kinovarobotics/Kinova-kortex2_Gen3_G3L/linked_md/cpp_api_mechanism.md

 <a id="markdown-overview" name="overview"></a>
 ## Overview
-The C++ Kortex API offers three mechanisms to call a method, one blocking, and two non-blocking:
+The C++ KINOVA KORTEX™ API offers three mechanisms to call a method, one blocking, and two non-blocking:

 1. standard **blocking** method
 2. **callback** function version, and